PowerShell/PowerShell/docs/learning-powershell/using-vscode.md

 Using Visual Studio Code for PowerShell Development
 ====

-If you are working on Linux and OS X, you cannot use the PowerShell ISE because it is not supported on these platforms.
+If you are working on Linux and macOS, you cannot use the PowerShell ISE because it is not supported on these platforms.
 In this case, you can choose your favorite editor to write PowerShell scripts.
 Here we choose Visual Studio Code as a PowerShell editor.